webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 ![JitterBuffer](../images/05-jitterbuffer.png "JitterBuffer")

 Every packet is added to the jitter buffer as soon as it is received.
-Once there's enough packets to reconstruct the frame, packets that make up the frame are released from the buffer and emitted for decoding.
+Once there are enough packets to reconstruct the frame, packets that make up the frame are released from the buffer and emitted for decoding.
 The decoder, in turn, decodes and draws the video frame on users screen.
 Since the jitter buffer has a limited capacity, packets that stay in the buffer for too long will be discarded.